 If you’re not afraid to get off the beaten track, Clifden Caves provides an amazing adventure through a marked cave network.
 You’ll have close encounters with glow worms along the way, as well as seeing various caverns with limestone features.
 Do not enter the cave during or after rainfall in case of flash flooding.
 The Clifden Caves are around 16km from Tuatapere.

-See more awesome things to do in Southland at Southland – Guide for Backpackers.
+See more awesome things to do in Southland using our Southland destination category.